AXBOUF/Daily-Leetcode/README.md

 # 🧠 LeetCode Grind – Codes Daily

-Welcome to my LeetCode grind repo!
+LeetCode grind repo!
-This is my personal journey to sharpen problem-solving skills one day at a time.

 ---

-## 📂 What You'll Find
+## 📂 You'll Find

 - Solved LeetCode problems, organized by topic or difficulty
 - Clean Python solutions
 - My learning process in public

-I don't paste code here — each file in the repo contains its own solution.
+Each file in the repo contains its own solution.
 ---

 ## 🧪 Contributions

 If you spot improvements or want to suggest better solutions, feel free to open a **Pull Request**.
-I'm open to learning and improving collaboratively 🚀
+I'm open to learning and improving collaboratively

 ---

-## 🔥 Why This Repo?
+## Why This Repo?

 - To stay consistent with daily practice
 - To track growth visually on GitHub (green streaks!)